timoa/nodejs-encryption-api-example/README.md

 ### Add secret

-Fill the following curl command with your key and value is your JSON data you want to encrypt.
+Fill the following curl command with your key and value is the JSON data you want to encrypt.

 ``` bash
 curl -X POST \